vertigis/vertigis-web-samples/README.md

 ## Running the Samples locally

-You will need to install the latest LTS version of [Node.js](https://nodejs.org/), as well as [yarn](https://yarnpkg.com/) to run the project locally.
-The easiest way to install and update yarn is to run `npm install -g yarn`.
+You will need to install the latest LTS version of [Node.js](https://nodejs.org/).

-### Developing a Sample

-Each sample lives in a folder within the [samples](samples) folder.

 #### Running a sample